TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/Connection/Index.rst

     `mysql` is rather forgiving when it comes to insufficient field quoting: Inserting a string to an `int` field will not raise an error and `mysql` will adapt internally.
 However, other `dbms` are not that relaxed and may raise errors.
 It is good practice to specify field types for each field, especially if they are not strings.
-Doing so right away will reduce the number of raised bugs if people run your extension an anything else than `mysql`.
+Doing so right away will reduce the number of raised bugs if people run your extension on anything else than `mysql`.

 .. _database-connection-update: